jadedjester/aristotle-metadata-registry/docs/thirdparty.rst

 Django
 ------

-Every django setting can be overridden, butthe ones that will be most important are:
+Every django setting can be overridden, but the ones that will be most important are:

 * ```DATABASE`` - By default Aristotle will configure a SQLite file-based database.
   While this is fine fors very small low use registries, configuring Django to use a